spcourse/sp2/20 News/bigrams/10 bigrams.md

 ## Specification

 * Create a program called `classify_bigram.py` that can read a text file provided as command line argument.
-* Use the bigram files to compute the total category score for every catagory.
+* Use the bigram files to compute the total category score for every category.
 Don't use any `for`-loop, instead use the functions `my_map`, `my_filter`, and `my_reduce`.
 * Print a sorted list with the 5 highest scoring categories for the text.
 (The formatting should be the same as shown above.
 * Cleanup and add a `README.md` and `LICENSE` file to the project (see below).

 ## Tips

-* You wil need to start with creating a bigram list for every article.
+* You will need to start with creating a bigram list for every article.
 You are allowed to use a for loop for this.
 * If (in the spirit of this assignment) you would like to avoid using a loop, you can use the function `zip()` in python (together with some very clever list-slicing) to achieve the same.
 It combines two lists into one:

         >>> zipped_list = list(zip(['a', 'b', 'c'], ['X', 'Y', 'Z'])
         >>> print(zipped_list)